xpack-dev-tools/xbb-bootstrap-xpack/README-RELEASE.md

 ## Release schedule

 The xPack XBB Bootstrap project has no schedules.
+Next releases will most probably include less and less components, as they will be moved to separate binary xPacks.

 ## Prepare the build